-Since the Rome of the play is the pinnacle of civilization, arguments about how it should be run are also arguments about what constitutes an ideal government.
-The entire play centers around Brutus accepting the truth of two moral statements: First, that Rome must not become a monarchy; and secondly, that killing an as-yet-innocent man is morally acceptable if it prevents Rome from becoming a monarchy.
-Brutus's strict moral code makes no allowance for self-preservation, however, and so he flatly rejects Cassius's suggestion that they also kill Antony, and even allows Antony to address the plebeians—a step that wins Antony mass support and proceeds to Brutus’s and the conspirators’ ultimate demise.
-Giving in to Cassius on either of these points would have prevented Brutus's ruin, but violated his principles.
+Since the Rome of Julius Caesar is portrayed as the pinnacle of civilization, arguments about Rome’s governance are also arguments about what constitutes an ideal government.
+The entire play centers around Brutus upholding the truth of two moral statements: First, that monarchy is intrinsically tyrannical; and secondly, that killing Caesar, an as-yet-innocent man, is morally acceptable if it prevents Rome from becoming a monarchy.
+Brutus's strict moral code makes no allowance for self-preservation, however, and so he rejects the killing of Antony, and even allows Antony to address the plebeians—a step that wins Antony mass support and proceeds to Brutus’s and the conspirators’ ultimate demise.
+Giving in to Cassius on either of his moral points, then, would have prevented Brutus's ruin, but violated his principles.
 Through Brutus’s moral plight, Shakespeare argues that it’s hardly possible for moral principle and political advancement to coexist; one will inevitably undermine the other.

 Politics and Morality ThemeTracker

 Men at some time are masters of their fates:

 The fault, dear Brutus, is not in our stars,

 Let me have men about me that are fat;

 Sleek-headed men, and such as sleep o' nights.

 Yond Cassius has a lean and hungry look;

 He thinks too much: such men are dangerous.